Avaiga/taipy-getting-started/step_07/ReadMe.md

 ![Selector](selector.gif){ width=250 style="margin:auto;display:block" }

-A [selector](https://docs.taipy.io/manuals/gui/viselements/selector/) only needs two parameters: a value that gets dynamically updated through the selector and the list of values possible (aka "lov").
+A [selector](https://docs.taipy.io/manuals/gui/viselements/selector/) only needs two properties: a value that gets dynamically updated through the selector and the list of values possible (aka "lov").
 Here is the syntax for a selector:

 `<|{selected_value}|selector|lov={lov_selector}|>`.